 Our detailed post goes through everything you need to inspect when buying a campervan, even if it’s not yet converted.

 When you buy a van for a conversion, you’ll (hopefully) add value to the base vehicle.

-As such, you’ll want an insurance policy that takes this into consideration on the value covered.
+As such, you’ll want an insurance policy that takes into consideration the value covered.

-Calculate how much electric you need.
+Calculate how much electricity you need.
 List all the devices you’ll use, how many hours per day on average they’ll be plugged in and how many amps per hour each device draws.

 This will help you decide how much camper battery capacity you need.